 The Aire, Don and Ouse Consortium of Drainage Boards (ADO Consortium) are made up of four separate Internal Drainage Boards: Cowick and Snaith, Rawcliffe, Reedness and Swinefleet and Dempster.

-The consortium’s role is to assist with the organisation of the individual boards, as many of the landowners and tenants have land within the three board areas and the consortium assist with making decisions that will affect the boards as a whole, but also to come together to use this as a means of saving some costs by, amongst other things, using the same Clerk and Engineer.
+The consortium’s role is to assist with the organisation of the individual boards, as many of the landowners and tenants have land within the four board areas and the consortium assist with making decisions that will affect the boards as a whole, but also to come together to use this as a means of saving some costs by, amongst other things, using the same Clerk and Engineer.

-Each of the three boards sits at Consortium meetings.
+Each of the four boards sits at Consortium meetings.
 This usually comprises of each Board’s Chairman and Vice Chairmen as well as the Clerk and Engineer.
 Queries can then be taken back to each board’s meetings for a board vote if required.

 An Internal Drainage Board is a local public authority established in areas of special drainage need in England and Wales.
 They have permissive powers to manage water levels within their respective drainage districts.
 IDBs undertake works to reduce flood risk to people and property and manage water levels to meet local needs.

 Today, there are 114 Internal Drainage Boards in Great Britain, 113 in England and 3 in Wales (2 IDBs cross the border).
 IDBs cover 1.2 million hectares of England (9.7% of the total land area of the country) and 28,500 hectares of Wales (1.4% of the total land area of the country).